 First, Builder Studio's drag-and-drop menu is so easy to use that anyone can build a project even if you know nothing about tech.
 Our process offers all the immediate, predictable benefits of Software as a Service (SaaS) with the customisation previously possible only from expensive and complex tailor-made software.

 Then, once you start your build, our human-assisted AI manages a network of tens of thousands of expert software developers across the globe.
 There is little downtime, reducing costs for you.
 These specialists deliver your idea efficiently, on time and without the errors normally associated with tailor-made software development.

 Next, Builder Cloud brings you multi-cloud access in a single platform with fine grain analytics, DevOps automation and commitment-free cost savings.
 Our human-assisted AI works in the background to buy forward capacity from cloud partners including Amazon Web Services, Microsoft Azure, Digital Ocean and others to ensure we can provide you with capacity—exactly when you need it, and at the best price possible.

-Afterwards, Builder Care is a service that proactively updates your app, so you’re never blindsided by 3rd party changes that could easily bring it all down.
+Afterwards, Studio One is a service that proactively updates your app, so you’re never blindsided by 3rd party changes that could easily bring it all down.
 Even if it means an app needs to be totally rebuilt (something we can do effortlessly as we’re always updating the core features your software was assembled from).

 Lakshmi is a communications professional with over 6 years of experience across industries- from digital media and fashion to health and technology.
 She specialised in Integrated Marketing and Communications cum laude, and naturally, can work her magic best when handling public relations, marketing and editorial content and communication.
 Most people find her moderately introverted, conspicuously sassy, significantly energetic, and massively dog-loving.